 Railway accident data were also collected through Annex H providing for statistical returns on railway traffic and transport (Regulation (EC) No 91/2003).
 This Regulation has been recast and replaced by Regulation (EC) No 2018/643.
 The data collection through Annex H was phased out and replaced with the data collected by ERA.
-However, Montenegro, North Macedonia and Turkey continue to provide data according to Annex H of Regulation (EC) No 91/2003, as they do not have an agreement with ERA.
+However, Montenegro, North Macedonia and Turkey continue to provide data (until 2018) according to Annex H of Regulation (EC) No 91/2003, as they do not have an agreement with ERA.

 Some differences may occasionally exist between these data, as ERA handles its own compilation procedures and quality checks.
 Also, whereas data reported to ERA are provided by the national safety authorities, data reported to Eurostat under the framework of Regulation (EC) No 91/2003 were reported by the national statistical institutes.
 The NSIs might have depended on data from the same national safety authorities, but not necessarily.

 EU-27: European Union composed of 27 Member States: Belgium, Bulgaria, Czechia, Denmark, Germany, Estonia, Ireland, Greece, Spain, France, Croatia, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Hungary, Malta, the Netherlands, Austria, Poland, Portugal, Romania, Slovenia, Slovakia, Finland and Sweden.

 Cyprus, Malta and Iceland have no railways.
 Liechtenstein's railways, which are operated by ÖBB, are included in the Austrian data.